Jisenku/SZA-SOS-BD-Theme/README.md

 *The cat is not part of the theme, it's another plugin lol*

 ## Installation
-Just import the css file, or download the css file from the repo, i'll package it soon and put it in releases so you don't have to struggle in notepad for it lol
+Just import the css file by copypasting it, or download the css file from the releases